 - Payment plans: to help you pay off rehab costs in affordable installments.

-- Employee assistance Programs: some employers have employee benefit programs that assist employees with personal problems and/or work-related problems that may impact their job performance, health, mental and emotional well-being.
+- Employee Assistance Programs: some employers have employee benefit programs that assist employees with personal problems and/or work-related problems that may impact their job performance, health, and mental and emotional well-being.

 - Health Savings Account(HSA).